 The ULN is a unique 10-digit number, and most learners aged 14+ have one.
 It is designed to work with your PLR, helping to give you proof of your learning and achievements from the age of 16 onwards.

 The Education and Skills Funding Agency (ESFA), an executive agency of the Department for Education (DfE), creates and holds the Unique Learner Numbers to enable effective management of information to fulfil the functions of the DfE.
 This has been overseen and agreed with the Information Commissioner’s Office.
-To this extent, the processing does not require an individual’s consent under the Data Protection Act 1998, as the information is processed in accordance with Article 6(3) GDPR – processing which is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller - and, where it is sensitive personal data that might be held, in accordance with Article 9(2)(g) GDPR - processing is necessary for reasons of substantial public interest… proportionate to the aim pursued.
+To this extent, the processing does not require an individual’s consent under the data protection law as the information is processed in accordance with Article 6(3) GDPR – processing which is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller - and, where it is special category personal data that might be held, in accordance with Article 9(2)(g) GDPR - processing is necessary for reasons of substantial public interest… proportionate to the aim pursued.

 You can find your ULN (10 digit code) published on certificates or result slips.
 Otherwise, contact your current or most recent learning provider.

 If you are aged 14 to 19, your school, college or learning provider can give you your ULN reference.
 Since March 2013, Awarding Organisations have started to print individuals ULN references on their certificates.

 Why can’t I access my personal learning record from National Careers Service website?

 Previously, you were able to access your personal learning record via the Life Long Learning Account known as the Learner Record.
 From the 25 October 2016, this specific service is being de-commissioned and will no longer be available from the National Careers Service website.

 How do I request a copy of my personal learning record?